-Westchester County boasts plenty of pools and spray parks to keep kids and adults splashing their way through the sticky summer months.
-But for New York families seeking a more active outdoor adventure, paddling down one of the state's many natural local waterways can't be beat for a little more summer—or spring or fall—water fun.
+Westchester County and the Hudson Valley boast plenty of pools and spray parks to keep kids and adults splashing their way through the sticky summer months.
+But for New York families seeking a more active outdoor adventure, paddling down one of the state's many natural local waterways can't be beat.

-Novices can take guided tours or lessons offered by kayak companies, and children as young as three can help power a paddleboat with some of that energy they never seem to burn off.
-More adventurous paddlers can take on half-day tours of the Hudson River and its aquatic ecosystems or conquer something new—stand-up paddleboarding.
+Novices can take guided tours or lessons offered by kayak companies, and children as young as 3 can help power a paddleboat with some of that energy they never seem to burn off.
+More adventurous paddlers can take on half-day tours of the Hudson River and its aquatic ecosystems or conquer stand-up paddleboarding.

-Hudson River Expeditions - Peekskill and Cold Spring
+Hudson River Expeditions – Cold Spring and Peekskill

 Hudson River Recreation – Croton-on-Hudson